hyklux/portfolio-gameserver-csharp/README.md

 # portfolio-gameserver-csharp
-2D online action game implemented using Unity3d and .NET
+2D online action game made with Unity3d and .NET

 # Introduction
-This is a 2D online action game implemented using Unity3d and .NET.
+This is a 2D online action game made with Unity3d and .NET.

 The explanation below only covers the server, which synchronizes the movement and battle of all players who have entered the game room.